Leadership

 REBECCA GENTILE — PRESIDENT, EWS EXECUTIVE BOARD

 Rebecca Gentile has served as the President of the EWS Executive Board since 2009.
-Ms. Gentile is an Associate Director at Merck & Co. working in the Regulatory Affairs International department.
+Ms. Gentile is a Director at Merck & Co., Inc, where she supervises a lab in the Biologics Analytical Research & Development department of Merck Research Laboratories.
 She has a BS in chemistry from The College of New Jersey and an MS in Quality Assurance and Regulatory Affairs from Temple University.

 Ms. Gentile has played clarinet with the Eastern Wind Symphony since the group was established in 1996.
-She was a member of the TCNJ Wind Ensemble in college, and served on the Executive Board first as an Alumni Liaison from 2002 through 2015.
+She was a member of the TCNJ Wind Ensemble while attending TCNJ (Trenton State College at the time), and first served on the EWS Executive Board as an Alumni Liaison from 2002 through 2015.

 In addition to playing with the EWS and serving on the Executive Board, Ms. Gentile is very active in the community.
 She served as PTO committee head for the local school Science Fair for 6 years, served on the Board of the local pool club for 5 years, and is a foster home and supporter for a local dog rescue.
-Ms. Gentile lives in PA with her husband and two sons, who also love music and performed with the local school bands.
+Ms. Gentile lives in PA with her husband and two sons.

 EXECUTIVE BOARD